FAQs

 • No, we can assist all women, no matter the residency status.
 We also offer free, individual sessions with a lawyer if you need advice on visas, or any other legal matter.

 • Yes.
 You do not need a professional referral to access our program.
-Fill in your details here or give us a call.
+Fill in your details in 0ur contact form or give us a call.

 • The sessions will be most helpful for you to attend alone, because personal and often intimate detail is disclosed.
 You are more than welcome to bring a support person along, although we cannot conduct sessions with children, friends or family present.
 Feel free to bring them along to Luma and they can wait in the waiting room, ready to support you after the session.
 If you are bringing children, we have a free creche available, please enquire about this and book in advance.